Meet The Team

-A team of ex Amazonians and Amazon experts
+A group of ex Amazonians and Amazon experts

 We are a team of ex Amazonians and Amazon experts from North America and Europe.
-We have expertise in vendor and seller management, marketing, copywriting, advertising and catalogue and product management.
+We have expertise in vendor and seller management, marketing, copywriting, advertising, translation and catalogue and product management.

 We have been working with Amazon since 2004.
 These were pre-Vendor Central and Seller Central days!
 We have evolved with Amazon, developing skill sets and knowledge to help sellers and vendors be successful on Amazon.

-I started my career in buying, working for a chain of bricks and mortar stores in the UK.
+I started my career in buying, working for a chain of brick-and-mortar stores in the UK.
 An opportunity to work for Amazon came up in 2004, and what felt like a risky move at that time, was the best step I took.
-I spent over 7 years working for Amazon UK in vendor management, working across multiple product categories including Home & Garden, Personal Care, Sports & Fitness and Clothing.
-During my time at Amazon, I launched Sports and Clothing into the UK market, developed the graduate scheme for Vendor Managers and was part of the project of moving a number of admin tasks over from the retail teams to the vendor support team in India, this included travelling to Chennai to support them through the transition.
+I spent more than 7 years working for Amazon UK in vendor management, working across multiple product categories including Home & Garden, Personal Care, Sports & Fitness and Clothing.
+During my time at Amazon, I launched Sports and Clothing into the UK market, developed the graduate scheme for Vendor Managers and was part of the project of moving a number of admin tasks from the retail teams over to the vendor support team in India.
+This included travelling to Chennai to support them through the transition.
 I even remember the launch of Vendor Central … now I am showing my age!

-After taking a supposed career break to see the world, I never returned.
-Instead I ended up settling permanently in Costa Rica and in 2013 I started to freelance for vendors and sellers, helping them understand how to become successful on Amazon.
-With the rapidly increasing demand for my services, I then set up my own consulting company eCommerce Nurse, where we have grown from strength to strength, helping our clients grow their seller and vendor business on Amazon.
-Then, in 2018 I launched Vendor Society, a subscription website that provides vendors learning materials, resources and strategies to maximize their sales potential on Amazon.
+After taking a supposed break from Amazon to see the world, I never returned.
+Instead, in 2013 I started to freelance for vendors and sellers, helping them understand how to become successful on Amazon.
+With the rapidly increasing demand for my services, I set up eCommerce Nurse, an Amazon retail consulting agency, where we help brands grow their business on Amazon.
+Then, in 2018, I launched Vendor Society, a subscription website that provides vendors networking, learning resources and support to maximise their sales potential on Amazon.

-When I am not working, I am usually hiking or running up a mountain, at the gym pushing my body to its limits or off on an adventure with my daughter and husband.
+When I am not working, I am usually hiking or running up a mountain, at the gym pushing my body to its limits, or off on an adventure with my daughter and husband.
 I love travelling, showing my daughter new things and exploring the beauty of what this world has to offer.
-I am often flying back and forth to the UK to be with family and friends and indulge in being British!

-I’ve worked in Marketing ever since I graduated from university.
+I’ve worked in marketing ever since I graduated from university.
 I became mesmerised during an exchange program with the Kelly School of Business at Indiana University, in America.
-Very early on, I set my eyes on working for Amazon, I was in awe of what Jeff Bezos wanted to and already was achieving and most importantly how he valued his customers.
+Very early on, I set my sights on working for Amazon, I was in awe of what Jeff Bezos wanted to and already was achieving, and most importantly how he valued his customers.

-When I’m not being an eCommerce Nurse I’m spending time with my two kids and husband in our home town of Singapore.
-I love yoga, pilates, riding my Mary Poppins bike and I’ve just started to learn how to wakeboard.
-Sadly horse riding isn’t an option here.
-My true love is travel and showing my kids the world and so far this year we’ve done Batam, Bali, Rawa, Borneo, Cambodia, England and Austria but have a few more trips to book before the year its out!
+When I’m not being an eCommerce Nurse, I’m spending time with my two kids and husband, as ex-pats in Singapore.
+I love yoga, riding my Mary Poppins bike, and wakeboarding.
+My true love is travel and showing my kids the world.
+Some of our favourite places include Bali, Borneo, Cambodia, Vietnam, Australia, Italy, France, and Austria, but the list is ever growing.

 Originally from Seattle, I received degrees in English and journalism from the University of Washington.
 I started working as an editor at Microsoft the same week I graduated, but I jumped at the opportunity to join Amazon in 2007.
-I enjoyed working on the Shoes and Clothing teams, where I handled onsite marketing, copywriting, homepage campaigns, emails, and anything pretty much anything else that came along (the teams were pretty small back then!)
+I enjoyed working on the Shoes and Clothing teams, where I handled onsite marketing, copywriting, homepage campaigns, emails, and pretty much anything else that came along (the teams were pretty small back then!)
 In 2008, I moved to London to work in softlines for Amazon.co.uk, where I helped launch Javari.co.uk and boost the footwear business.
-After returning to Seattle in 2011, I began freelancing as a writer and editor for clients selling on Amazon.
+After returning to Seattle four years later, I began freelancing as a writer and editor for clients selling on Amazon.
 I enjoyed helping businesses succeed and grow with next-level online content as they reached their full potential.
 I also returned to Amazon in Seattle in 2014 to work for the Gift Cards team and was in awe of the growth of Amazon as a whole.

-I currently live in Salt Lake City, Utah, with my husband, three kids, and chocolate lab.
-I enjoy traveling (especially visiting National Parks), playing roller derby, reading, skiing, seeing live music, and collecting Fiestaware.
-Of course, I also cheer for the Seattle Seahawks and Mariners.
+I currently live in Salt Lake City with my husband, three kids, two enormous dogs, and one cat.
+I enjoy travelling (especially visiting US National Parks), playing roller derby, reading, skiing, seeing live music, and collecting Fiestaware.
+As a PNW native, I also am a fan of the Seattle Seahawks and Seattle Mariners.

 My role in the sponsored ad division is to help both vendors and sellers make their ASINs more discoverable on Amazon in order to sell more.
 I spent 3 years working at Amazon Media Group in London, working with brands across the Home category in addition to the Beers, Wines and Spirits sector.
 I was part of the small team that launched Amazon Marketing Services into five European markets.